Microsoft/azure-docs.cs-cz/articles/iot-edge/production-checklist.md

 ---
-title: Příprava zařízení a nasazení pro produkční Azure IoT Edge | Microsoft Docs
+title: Prepare devices and deployments for production - Azure IoT Edge | Microsoft Docs
-description: Naučte se, jak převést Azure IoT Edge řešení z vývoje do produkčního prostředí, včetně nastavení zařízení s příslušnými certifikáty a vytvoření plánu nasazení pro budoucí aktualizace kódu.
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban